General information about soldering. Solders and fluxes

 Features of rubbing and immersion

-Rubbing tinning technology basically contains such a process when solder is applied to a metal product and rubbed with tow.
-In this case, a flux is used in the form of ammonia and zinc chloride.
+Rubbing tinning technology basically involves a process where solder is applied to a metal product and rubbed with tow.
+In this case, flux is used in the form of ammonia and zinc chloride.
 Here is the sequence of operations:

 1. zinc chloride is applied to the metal and heated with a blowtorch;

-2. when it boils, solder is introduced into it, which melts;
+2. when it boils, solder is added to it, which melts;

-4. then the tow liquid tin is rubbed over the surface of the metal product.
+4. then the liquid tin is rubbed with tow over the surface of the metal product.

-For the immersion method, tin baths are used, in which tin is heated to +300 ℃.
-A metal product is lowered into the molten alloy, which is covered with a layer of solder.
+For the immersion method, tin baths are used, in which the tin is heated to +300 ℃.
+A metal product is lowered into the molten alloy and covered with a layer of solder.

-Moreover, the longer it lies in the bath, the thicker the tin layer will settle on it.
-When a soldering iron is tinned, it is first heated, then immersed in rosin, and only then a small piece of tin is melted with it, thereby providing a coating.
+Moreover, the longer it lies in the bath, the thicker the layer of tin will settle on it.
+When tinning a soldering iron, they first heat it, then dip it in rosin, and only then melt a small piece of tin with it, thereby providing a coating.

 In principle, both tinning technologies (with alkaline and acidic electrolytes) differ from each other by the presence of an alkaline or acidic solution in the electrolyte bath.
-The very process of tin sticking is the same for them, and it occurs with the help of an electric current.
+The process of tin adhesion is the same for them, and it occurs with the help of electric current.

-The composition of acidic solutions includes tin sulfate, sulfuric acid, substances of the capillary-active type (phenol or cresol), colloidal substances (glue, nicotine, gelatin or similar substances).
+The composition of acidic solutions includes tin sulfate, sulfuric acid, substances of boilillary-active type (phenol or cresol), colloidal substances (glue, nicotine, gelatin or similar substances).

 As for alkaline solutions for tinning metals, their diversity is not determined by one recipe.
 Therefore, the composition of the solutions is different.
-Some use stannous chloride, others use sodium tin chloride, and still others use stannous chloride.
+Some use tin chloride, others sodium stannous, and others stannous chloride.

-In this case, each will necessarily have its own concentration of substances.
-Of course, the current density and the heating temperature of the solution in the bath are selected for each recipe.
+Moreover, each will necessarily have its own concentrations of substances.
+Of course, the current density and heating temperature of the solution in the bath are selected for each recipe.

-Tinning, as a protective process of metals against corrosion, is one of the most popular.
-It is not very cheap, but effective compared to many technologies.
+Tinning, as a protective process for metals from corrosion, is one of the most popular.
+It is not very cheap, but it is effective compared to many technologies.
 Therefore, it is often used in various industries.